Lord's: Pavilion

-The dress code in the pavilion is notoriously strict.
+The dress code in the Pavilion remains notoriously strict.
 Men are required to wear "ties and tailored coats and acceptable trousers with appropriate shoes" and women are required to wear "dresses; or skirts or trousers worn with blouses, and appropriate shoes".
-Until 1999 women – except Queen Elizabeth II – were not permitted to enter the pavilion as members during play, due to the gender-based membership policy of the MCC.
-The 1998 decision to allow female MCC members represented a historic modernisation of the pavilion and its clubs.
+Until 1999 ladies – with the exception of Club Patron Queen Elizabeth II – were not permitted to enter the Pavilion during play, due to MCC's longstanding gender-based membership policy.
+MCC's 1998 decision to admit female members represented a historic modernisation for Lord's Pavilion and similar clubs.

 Media Centre

-The decision to build the Media Centre was made during a meeting of the MCC committee in 1995.
-These plans sought to remove the inadequate media facilities mostly concentrated in the Warner Stand which could accommodate 90 journalists, along with wooden shacks dotted around the ground for commentators, and replace them with a new purpose built facility.
+The decision to build the Media Centre was made during a meeting of the MCC Committee in 1995.
+These plans sought to remove the previously inadequate media arrangements mostly concentrated in the Warner Stand which could accommodate 90 journalists, along with wooden shacks dotted around the ground for commentators, and replace them with a new purpose-built facility.
 It was then approved by members of the MCC at a special general meeting in December 1996.
-A gap between the Compton and Edrich Stands was selected, with space limitations requiring the centre to stand 15 m above the ground on reinforced supports from the structure around its two lift shafts.
-This design allowed for uninterrupted access between the main ground and the Nursery Ground, while also allowing the movement of ground staff and their equipment.
+A gap between the Compton and Edrich Stands was selected, with space limitations requiring the centre to stand 15 m above ground level on reinforced supports from the structure around its two lift shafts.
+This design allowed for uninterrupted access between Lord's Main Ground and the Nursery Ground, while also allowing the movement of ground staff and their equipment.

 It was designed by the Future Systems architectural practice led by Czech architect Jan Kaplický and was the first all-aluminium, semi-monocoque building in the world, costing about £5 million.
 Construction began in January 1997 and was completed in time for the 1999 World Cup.
-It was built in 32 sections and fitted out by Pendennis Shipyard in Falmouth in combination with Centraalstaal from the Netherlands.
+It was built in 32 sections and fitted out by Pendennis Shipyard at Falmouth in combination with Centraalstaal from the Netherlands.
 These pieces were then delivered to Lord's where they were lowered into place during the 1998 season.
-The glazing on the front of the centre is inclined 25° so as to eliminate reflections and glare on the pitch to minimise the visual barrier between members of the media and the players.
-The lower tier of the centre provides accommodation for 118 journalists, with two hospitality boxes either side which accommodate 18 people each.
+The glazing on the front of the Media Centre is inclined 25° so as to eliminate reflections and glare on the pitch to minimise the visual barrier between the media and the players.
+The lower tier of Lord's Media Centre provides accommodation for 118 journalists, with two hospitality boxes either side which accommodate 18 people each.
 The top tier has radio and television commentary boxes, consisting of two television studios, two large commentary and radio commentary boxes, each holding up to six people.
 The centre's only opening window is in the broadcasting box used by BBC Test Match Special.
 The building won eight architectural awards, including the RIBA Stirling Prize for architecture in 1999.
 The Media Centre was originally sponsored by NatWest, with sponsorship being taken over by Investec in 2007.
-Since 31 May 2011, the media centre has been sponsored by J. P. Morgan.
+From 2011, J. P. Morgan was sponsor, and since 2025, Barclays sponsors Lord's Media Centre.